zuchka/grafana-awesome/README.md

 # grafana-awesome

-## an awesome-style list of community-built tools for Grafana
+## an awesome-style list of tools and resources for Grafana

 ### backing up and searching